sajitsasi/adf-pipeline/README.md

       ![Figure 7](images/adf_manage_pe_new.png)
    9. In the search, type "Private" as shown below:
       ![Figure 8](images/adf_manage_pe_new_pls.png)
    10. Enter the information as shown in the diagram below.  **When entering the Fully Qualified Domain Names (FQDN), understand that the values need to be entered for ALL services you want ADF to access.**  The FQDN is local to the ADF VNET and doesn't need to match any actual FQDN that you might have assigned to your servers.
-The different FQDNs of the multiple servers all translate to a **single** Private Endpoint IP in the local ADF VNET which is connected to the PLS created earlier
+The different FQDNs of the multiple servers all translate to a **single** Private Endpoint IP in the local ADF VNET which is connected to the PLS created earlier.
+Click on "Create" once everything is entered.
       ![Figure 9](images/adf_new_managed_pe.png)